Expertspost · Practical guides, researched and explained

 Three rules that apply to everything

 2. Blot, do not rub.
-Rubbing grinds the stain deeper into the fibers and spreads it wider.
-Press a clean cloth down and lift; repeat with a clean section.
+Rubbing grinds the stain deeper and spreads it wider.
+Press a clean cloth down, lift, repeat with a clean section.

-A fourth, quieter rule: always test a cleaner on a hidden spot first, an inside seam or hem.
-Some treatments lighten or set dye, and finding that out on the front of a shirt is a bad day.
-It takes ten seconds, and on anything dark, colored, or even slightly precious it has saved me from turning a small stain into a permanent bleach mark.
+A fourth, quieter rule: test any cleaner on a hidden seam first.
+Some treatments lighten dye, and discovering that on the front of a shirt converts a small stain into a permanent bleach mark.

 The five stains you actually get